 Michael Murphy’s first volume of poetry, After Attila, appeared from Shoestring Press in 1998 when he was 33.
 Shoestring has published two subsequent collections, Elsewhere (2003) and Allotments (2008), and brought out a posthumous Collected Poems in 2011.
 In 2001 Michael was awarded the Geoffrey Dearmer Prize by Poetry Review as ‘New Poet of the Year’.
 The intention of the present prize is to extend the same recognition to another new poet.

-The English Association has matched the prize fund for 2015 so the winner will receive £1000.
-Volumes for consideration should have been published between January 2013 and December 2014 and be of book proportions (at least 48 pages in length, with spine and binding).
+The winner will receive £1000.
+Volumes for consideration should have been published between January 2015 and December 2016 and be of book proportions (at least 48 pages in length, with spine and binding).
 Four copies of each volume should be submitted, one to the Chief Executive of the English Association and one to each of the judges.
-Please download the Entry Form (PDF 106KB) for further information.

-The shortlist will be announced in June 2015 and the winner will be announced on National Poetry Day in October 2015.
+The shortlist will be announced in June 2017 and the winner will be announced on National Poetry Day 28 September 2017.

 The prize-winning collection will be advertised and reviewed in the English Association Newsletter, the Association's journal English and on the Association's website.
 By agreement, a representative poem may be printed in one or more of these locations.
 The award of the prize and appropriate comments may be cited in any subsequent advertising.